srshkmr/recastra/README.md

 - **Better testability**: Components can be tested in isolation
 - **Enhanced extensibility**: New features can be added by extending specific components

+### Recent Improvements

+Recastra has undergone significant improvements to enhance maintainability, extensibility, and type safety:

+1. **Code Refactoring**:
+   - Applied DRY (Don't Repeat Yourself) principles by extracting repeated logic into reusable functions
+   - Implemented a helper method `handleStreamUpdate` to centralize stream update logic
+   - Created a generic `getRecordingBlobAndPerform` method to reduce code duplication in blob operations
+   - Improved error handling with more specific type assertions

+2. **Type Safety Enhancements**:
+   - Added explicit `RecordingState` type for better state management
+   - Created an interface for recording blob operations with generic return types
+   - Replaced non-null assertions (`!`) with proper type assertions (`as`) after validation
+   - Enhanced TypeScript interfaces for better IDE support and documentation

+3. **Build System Upgrade**:
+   - Migrated from a custom build process to Rollup for modern module bundling
+   - Implemented code splitting to preserve module structure
+   - Configured Terser plugin for optimal minification
+   - Improved development workflow with watch mode

 ### Building

 To build the package for production: